 Students who have been previously identified as gifted learners in another district should submit qualifying documents to the campus.
 Once district G/T office personnel confirm eligibility, G/T service options will be communicated and implemented.
-If eligibility cannot be confirmed, retesting will be necessary.
+If eligibility cannot be confirmed, retesting is necessary.
+A G/T evaluation may be requested by submitting a G/T referral form to the appropriate middle school counselor.